MediaArea/MediaConch/GlobalArchitecture.md

 Within each of the developed user interfaces there will be ways to export raw metadata and human-readable JSON/XML/HTML/PDF reports after the conformance checking process.
 The reporter will define and express how a file’s checked metadata corresponds to the validation result standards.

-* exports a machine readable report, including preservation metadata for each file checked
+* exports a machine-readable report, including preservation metadata for each file checked
 * exports a report that allows external software agents to further process the file
-* exports a human readable report
+* exports a human-readable report
-* exports a "fool-proof" report which also indicates what should be done to fix the non-conformances
+* exports a foolproof report which also indicates what should be done to fix the non-conformances

-The machine readable report will be produced using a standard XML format, implemented by all implementation checkers working within the PREFORMA ecosystem.
+The machine-readable report will be produced using a standard XML format, implemented by all implementation checkers working within the PREFORMA ecosystem.
 This allows the reported module to combine output from multiple checker components into one report while also including sub-elements within the report that will address each conformity check.
 The report will be based on a standard output format that will be made by the consortium.

-The human readable report summarizes the preservation status of a batch of files as a whole, reporting to a non-expert audience whether a file is compliant with the standard specifications of the format or institution while also addressing improvements in the creation/digitisation workflow process.
+The human-readable report summarizes the preservation status of a batch of files as a whole, reporting to a non-expert audience whether a file is compliant with the standard specifications of the format or institution while also addressing improvements in the creation/digitisation workflow process.

 Interface :